 Despite no direct references, the Bible isn't completely silent on the issue of abortion, though, because it has a great deal to say about the value God puts on life and even when life begins.
 King David illustrates this most beautifully in Psalm 139:

 For You created my inmost being; You knit me together in my mother’s womb.
 I praise You because I am fearfully and wonderfully made; Your works are wonderful, I know that full well.
 My frame was not hidden from You when I was made in the secret place, when I was woven together in the depths of the earth.
 Your eyes saw my unformed body; all the days ordained for me were written in Your book before one of them came to be.

 Without the benefit of ultrasounds and modern science, David penned these words that our hearts instinctively know.
 Life is life.
 It is precious, no matter if it is one day or 100 years on this earth.
-Even within the womb God sees life, he values it, he is the author, and he has ordained all the days of its life just like he has with each of us.
+Even within the womb, God sees life, values it, is the author, and has ordained all the days of its life just like he has with each of us.

 The same New Testament Greek word “brephos” is used to describe John’s inter-uterine joy (Luke 1:41), the baby Jesus (Luke 2:12,16), and the children approaching Jesus during his ministry (Luke 18:15).
 The Bible has dozens and dozens of scriptures referencing the value of life.

 This is what the LORD says — your Redeemer, who formed you in the womb: I am the LORD, the Maker of all things, who stretches out the heavens, who spreads out the earth by myself.
 (Isaiah 44:24).

 Know that the Lord is God.
 It is he who made us, and we are his, we are his people, the sheep of his pasture (Psalm 100:3).

 Before I formed you in the womb I knew you, before you were born I set you apart; I appointed you as a prophet to the nations (Jeremiah 1:5).